1935 Frazer Nash Replica TT Rep

-Of the 85 or so TT Replicas produced, it is thought that only around 25 cars survive with original coachwork and thus are highly sought after by those in the know and are commanding seriously high prices.
+Of the 85 TT Replicas produced, 54 were powered by Meadows engines and it is thought that only around 25 cars survive with original coachwork and thus are highly sought after by those in the know and are commanding seriously high prices.
 A small number of re-constructed cars have also been made since the factory closed and these are based on original components, usually salvaged from crashed original cars.
 Although these cars do not carry a factory chassis number, they are usually identical to original cars in every respect.
 Because the factory did not stamp numbers onto the chassis it is often impossible to trace the history of such cars.

 This example of a TT Replica, is such a car.
 Reconstructed in the early “Eighty’s” it is thought that part of the chassis was salvaged from a crashed car and made good with one new chassis rail.
 The car is built to the long chassis standard and looks stunning.
 It has many original components including front axle, radius arms, suspension and chain-drive parts.

 YXG 840 has been well known in the Frazer Nash Club for many years, having participated in many events and raids including the Raids to Sicily and to Slovenia under the ownership of Club member, Tony Leedal.

 In recent years, however, the car had become rather tired and shabby and so when the current owner bought it from Tony in 2016, he decided on a thorough restoration.